 Imagine you have a class of 20 students.
 Write 10 sentences using the target language or about the topic.
 Then cut them in half.
-Give one half to each student and they mingle to find their partner.
-When they think they've found the other half, they write the whole sentence on the board and sit down together.
+Give one half to each student and they mingle to find the other half.
+When they think they've found their partner, they write the whole sentence on the board and sit down together.
 Once all sentence are on the board, you get the students to decide if they are all correct and what the topic of today's lesson is.
 Here is an example for prepositions at a lower intermediate level.

 This can be quite time consuming, but is a good way to brainstorm vocabulary.
 For example, for a lesson on crime, you would write on the board: